joemzhao/ultradensifier/README.md

 ##### General Idea and Training Objective

 The training objective is to group words in an ultradense space, e.g. dim=1, according to provided separating signals.
 Setting the ultradense space with dim==1 yields lexicons based on embeddings.

 ##### Further Information about the Codes

 These codes are optimized such that they **only** work when dim==1.
 However, it should be straightforward enough to modify them to output ultradense spaces with dim>1, which can be subsequently feed to NNs.

 These codes are written in **NumPy**.
-For implementations using autograd framewords, one can refer to [here](https://github.com/JULIELab/wordEmotions) (for TensorFlow users) and [here](https://github.com/williamleif/socialsent) (for Keras users).
+For implementations using autograd frameworks, one can refer to [here](https://github.com/JULIELab/wordEmotions) (for TensorFlow users) and [here](https://github.com/williamleif/socialsent) (for Keras users).
 Note, running _Densifier_ on GPU may not be ideal -- there are some overheads moving around from tensor to ndarrays (also GPU <-> CPU) for doing the expensive SVD, see this [thread](https://github.com/tensorflow/tensorflow/issues/13222).

 ##### Requirements and Compatibility